GISMentors/osgeo-101/organisation/tools.rst

           the subscribers.

-        In short: you send e-mail to one address and it will arrive into mailbox of another thousends of people, who subscribed for it.
+        In short: you send e-mail to one address and it will arrive into mailbox of another thousands of people, who subscribed for it.

-*Where are relevant mailing list of OSGeo?
-What the one interesting for me?*
+**Where are relevant mailing list of OSGeo?
+What the one interesting for me?**

         You go ti https://lists.osgeo.org and see the list.
 There are at the moment (summer 2019) 296 (!) mailing lists.
 You have to choose one by